This course is open for applications

 It can help us visualise the dynamics of an unfolding news event, place long-extinct creatures into your very hands, and breathe life into those that have never existed.

 Why UWE Bristol?

-BA(Hons) Animation is based at Bower Ashton Studios, part of our City Campus.
+BA(Hons) Animation is based in the Bristol School of Animation at Bower Ashton Studios, part of our City Campus.
 Our new animation studio spaces and facilities include digital media studios, production studios and fabrication workshops, offering both traditional tools and the latest technology.

 Studying this in Bristol means you'll be based in a centre of animation production excellence in Europe, with our animation courses forming an integral part of the city's success.

 This practice-based production degree not only develops your creative flair but also provides you with highly sought-after technical skills.